What are arrhythmias?

-Arrhythmias are abnormal heart beats.
+Arrhythmias are abnormal heartbeats.
 Some people refer to them as "skipped beats".
 They refer to any change from the normal sequence of electrical impulses.
-Some arrhythmias may be very short, lasting only several seconds or minutes, other are permanent, lasting for much longer.
+Some arrhythmias may be very short, lasting only several seconds or minutes, others are permanent, lasting for much longer.
 When they last longer, complications can occur and the heart pumps less effectively.

 - Bradycardia = slow heart rate less than 60 beats per minute

 - Tachycardia = very fast heart rate over 100 beats per minute

 - Atrial Fibrillation = upper heart chambers contract irregularly